depot/use-action/README.md

 ## Usage

-Download and install the latest version of the CLI:
+Download and use the latest version of the CLI:

 ```yaml
 jobs: